axolotlmaid/options-profiles/README.md

 Options Profiles lets you load and save your options as profiles from in-game.

+## Frequently Asked Questions
-If you would like a version ported, open an issue.
+- If you would like a version ported, open an issue.
+- Versions 1.1 require Architectury API, however versions 1.2+ does not.

-You may use this mod in modpacks / clients with credit.<br/>
+- You may use this mod in modpacks / clients with credit.
+- You can find other versions in the branches.<br/>

 Contact: hello@axolotlmaid.com

-Versions 1.1 require Architectury API, however versions 1.2+ does not.

 ## Features
 - Profiles are saved in a folder called "options-profiles" in the specified ".minecraft" directory.